devaraju-123/Diabetes-ML-prediciton-end-to-end-project/README.md

-# Diabetes-ML-prediciton-end-to-end-project
+# Diabetes-ML-prediction-end-to-end-project
-Diabetes-ML-prediciton-end to end project created web app in flask and deployeed in Heroku
+Diabetes-ML-prediction-end to end project created web app in flask and deployed in Heroku

 Here, I have developed a Diabetes disease predicting web app which using the concept of machine learning makes predictions.